Ashdown Forest in Pictures

-As of February 2020, the project is going really well and I am very pleased with the photos I have to date.
+As of November 2020, the project is going really well and I am very pleased with the photos I have to date.
 I have explored new walks, studied more about the history of the Forest and met many walkers along the way!
-The Summer of 2019 seemed to go by in the flash so I have no photos of the Forest during this time, mainly as I got distracted with my wedding photography and the beauty of other areas of the countryside (!) but I hope to fill this gap in the project later in the year.
+I have run a Kickstarter for a Calendar, softcover Book and Greeting Cards which went extremely well and the finished hardback, 29x29cm book featuring 150 pages, should be set for self-publish in Autumn 2021.

-I have included the best of my work below and have grouped the photos to make them easier to view.
+I have included the best of my work below (Last Updated: Early November 2020), and I have ordered the photos in the time they were taken, Nov ’20 to Nov ’19, to reflect the seasons.

-Those that have been following my work for a while will know I love rural life and I hope this project will sit along side the rest of my countryside and country life portfolio.
+Those that have been following my work for a while will know I love rural life and I hope this project will sit along side the rest of my countryside and country life work which can be viewed here, portfolio.

-Print copies of these photos are available upon request and do keep your eyes and ears out for a future announcement regarding an Exhibition of this project.
+Print copies of these photos are available upon request and do keep your eyes and ears out for a future announcement regarding the Book and Exhibition of this project.
 Please do ‘follow’ me on social media as I will definitely be promoting any major news.
+My instagram is @craigpaynephoto.

-If you see me out and about, with or without Doug, my jack russell (you can’t miss his big ears, spots and weariness of big dogs!), then do say hello.
+If you see me out and about, with or without Doug, my jack russell (you can’t miss his big ears!), then do say hello.

 Please bare with the website, photos will load below shortly!